ZexiXin/CYBR8480_Semester_Project/README.md

 ### Submission Materials
 Submit your slides by including them in your github repository.
 Upload a video to VidGrid and link it on your canvas submission and in the class-wide discussion thread.

-### Grading Criteria
-You will be graded by a rubric TBA.

 **Total 100 points.**